cdl-geneseo/douglass-day/for-instructors.md

 ### Contribute your own content to the Geneseo Douglass Day site

 We'd love to post **scholarly content and personal reflections** from Geneseo academic and professional faculty here.
-We're interested in short, **thoughtful, well-crafted pieces connected directly to the themes of Douglass Day 2023**.
+We're interested in short, **thoughtful, well-crafted pieces connected directly to the themes of Douglass Day**.
 We have [guidelines](https://docs.google.com/document/d/16nBhZU5Lz3ZURyFXPpevbyQUpNj_XdJrfGHaPVoOGUg/edit?usp=sharing) for faculty content as well.

 We also welcome suggestions for **links and references** to be added to our [Reading](reading) page.
 We've created a [folder in Google Drive](https://drive.google.com/drive/folders/1uvN0x0ZZYeXAJxf-1bdYEuhNPAzC9YkY?usp=sharing) that's visible to Geneseo account holders only where you can share pdfs.
 You can share links to websites in [this spreadsheet](https://docs.google.com/spreadsheets/d/1x3rNPCyg6fbS26sYWQ_Bue86lY33afHlmbWPw5NpTBI/edit?usp=sharing).